sumahmood/Image-Quantization-K-Means/README.md

 # Image-Quantization-K-Means

 Used an implementation of K-means to perform quantization which can be used for image compression.
+An external implementation of k-means was used.